 Bio:

-Karen Zhou is a Chinese-American artist based in Brooklyn, New York.
-Her work explores transformation and connection, grounded in the belief that all things come from one essential energy.
-Raised across Connecticut, Belgium, North Carolina, Hong Kong, and Arizona, she brings cross-cultural references to her practice.
-She is a self-taught artist with a BSc in Mathematics, BSc in Economics, and Minor in Architecture from MIT.
+Karen Zhou is an artist based in Brooklyn, New York.
+Her work explores the mutability of form, myth, and devotion, informed by her nomadic upbringing across the US, Hong Kong and Belgium.
+Working primarily in clay, she creates artifacts and mixed-media compositions that evoke Western relics of contemplation while reorienting towards a spirituality of interconnectedness.
+Zhou is a self-taught artist with a BSc in Mathematics, BSc in Economics, and Minor in Architecture from MIT.
 Her work has been exhibited at Patton-Malott Gallery (Colorado), A.I.R.
 Gallery (New York), Powerhouse Arts (New York), and Clayworks (New York).
 She has participated in residencies and workshops at Anderson Ranch (Colorado), Arcosanti (Arizona), Pocoapoco (Mexico), and Domaine de Boisbuchet (France).

 Statement:

-I work with clay for its own suggestable plasticity and its legacy as ancient material.
+I work with clay for its plasticity and its legacy as an ancient material.
 I coil volumes and press reliefs against molds cast from objects chosen for their symbolic weight.
-As forms emerge, some are given the armor of glaze, others remain fragile canvases washed in watercolor and paint.
-Some works stand alone.
-Others gather and become altars, constellations, and gestures toward a dream slowly being remembered.
-They ask you to notice what’s beyond the visible, to feel the resonance of something ancient returning—like breath held in stone.
+As forms emerge, some are given the armor of glaze; others remain fragile, washed in watercolor and paint.
+Some pieces stand alone.
+Others gather into altars and constellations, offering rhythm and space like a story unfolding, asking you to notice what’s beyond the visible—like breath held in stone.
+They rest on structures that range from provisional to architectural, embodying the varied language of devotion.

-Through this work, I am reminded: nothing is fixed.
+Through this work, I navigate the space between transformation and connection, ruin and endurance, makeshift and monument.
+I am reminded: nothing is fixed.
 Everything changes.
 Everything returns.